vchain-us/docs/site/dashboard/assets.md

 # My Assets

 ### What is an asset?
-In CodeNotary terms, an asset is anything digital that is made up of 1’s and 0’s.
+In Codenotary terms, an asset is anything digital that is made up of 1’s and 0’s.
 Of course, the binary level is as base as it gets and there are scaled degrees of larger digital scaffolding of all sizes including snippets, images, containers, programs, apps, backups, etc. All assets can have their digital integrity authenticated anytime, anywhere.
-And CodeNotary’s dashboard makes it easy to manage all your assets in the same place.
+And Codenotary’s dashboard makes it easy to manage all your assets in the same place.

 ## Verified counter
 Displays the number of authentications (on your assets)